 Do you have different debts?
 You should always pay off the one with the highest interest rate first, for the same reason.

 Paying off your debt has another advantage: it will improve your credit score.
 Your credit score is a score given to you by the three credit reference agencies (CallCredit, Equifax, and Experian – each provides their own score).
 These agencies provide lenders with insight into how risky it is to lend to you.

-By paying off your credit cards and other debts?
-You demonstrate financial stability, improving your credit score.
+By paying off your credit cards and other debts, you demonstrate financial stability and improve your credit score.
 In turn, this allows you to get better rates and offers in the future.

 Do you really need that?

 Think carefully before making any purchase that requires credit.
 Do you need it?
 Credit makes us feel like we’re getting something for free.
 When the reality is the opposite.
 We’re purchasing something at the full price with a whole load of interest added on top.
 Before purchasing anything, consider how it will affect your net worth.
 And not just your immediate bank balance.

 We’ve already explained the power of compound interest.
 But just how much of an effect does it have on your long-term saving?
 The Center for Retirement Research at Boston College shed some light on this.
 By calculating how much the average person needs to save to retire if they start at different ages.